Skip to main content

 The Oregon Common Credentialing Program (OCCP) was established under Senate Bill 604 from the 2013 Regular Legislative Session.
 In July 2015, the Oregon State Legislature passed Senate Bill (SB) 594 allowing flexibility in the operational date of the program.
 These two bills were in response to issues involving administrative reporting burdens health care practitioners experience in the credentialing process and the duplicative work done by credentialing organizations to collect and verify this information.

 Under SB 604, health care practitioners or their designees would be required to submit necessary credentialing information into a common credentialing solution and credentialing organizations will be required to use the solution to obtain that information.
 This legislation was sponsored by Senators Alan Bates and Elizabeth Steiner-Hayward, both practicing physicians.
 It was also supported by the Oregon Medical Association, the Oregon Association for Hospitals and Health Systems, and the Oregon Health Leadership Council among others.
 Given the complexity of the program and that the procurement process has taken more time than anticipated, flexibility in the operational date was needed.
-This led to SB 594 which allows OHA to establish an operational date via administrative rule with the expectation that stakeholders be given at least six months' notice in advance of that date.
+This led to SB 594 which allows OHA to establish an operational date via administrative rule with the expectation that partners be given at least six months' notice in advance of that date.

 Effective July 25, 2018, OHA suspended work on the program.
 In 2021, OCCP was officially ended through a repeal of the original legislation via House Bill 2078.